nickeisenberg/Learning/README.md

-A place to keep some things related to python.
+A place to keep some things related to python... a notebook of minimal working examples.

-I mainly use this repo because of the Notebook directory, which is essentially a 'notebook' where I save minimal working examples.